Digital camera: Standard consumer batteries

-Digital cameras which utilize off-the-shelf batteries are typically designed to be able to use both single-use disposable and rechargeable batteries, but not with both types in use at the same time.
+Digital cameras which use off-the-shelf batteries are typically designed to be able to use both single-use disposable and rechargeable batteries, but not with both types in use at the same time.
 The most common off-the-shelf battery size used is AA.
 CR2, CR-V3 batteries, and AAA batteries are also used in some cameras.
 The CR2 and CR-V3 batteries are lithium based, intended for a single use.
 Rechargeable RCR-V3 lithium-ion batteries are also available as an alternative to non-rechargeable CR-V3 batteries.

 Some battery grips for DSLRs come with a separate holder to accommodate AA cells as an external power source.